stevespages/csvforms/README.md

 ## NB

 *   form title, fpx and description edit dialogs (and colHeadingEdit_d_inp) should have the existing value displayed in the input element

+*   Remove `include year` from date question or make it work